Pppp1116/content-license-policy/README.md

 ## 19. No Waiver, Severability, and Policy Precedence

-- **No Waiver**: Failure by the Owner to enforce any provision of this Policy in a particular instance does **not** constitute a waiver of the right to enforce that provision or any other provision in the future.
+- **No Waiver**:
+  Failure by the Owner to enforce any provision of this Policy in a particular instance does **not** constitute a waiver of the right to enforce that provision or any other provision in the future.

+- **Severability**:
-- **Severability**: If any part of this Policy is found invalid or unenforceable by a court of competent jurisdiction, the remaining provisions shall remain in full force and effect.
+  If any part of this Policy is found invalid or unenforceable by a court of competent jurisdiction, the remaining provisions shall remain in full force and effect and shall be interpreted so as to give maximum effect to the Owner’s original intent.

+- **Headings**:
+  Section and subsection headings are for convenience only and shall not affect the interpretation of this Policy.

+- **Entire Agreement**:
+  This Policy constitutes the entire understanding between you and the Owner with respect to the Content and supersedes any prior or contemporaneous statements, summaries, or communications on the same subject, whether written or oral.

-- **Policy Precedence**: In case of any conflict between this Policy and any brief summary, FAQ, or informal explanation (including the TL;DR section), **this Policy text prevails**.
+- **Policy Precedence**:
+  In case of any conflict between this Policy and any brief summary, FAQ, social media post, chat message, or informal explanation (including the TL;DR section), **this Policy text prevails**.

 ---